EconometricsBySimulation/AbstractLogic.jl/docs/src/man/commandsyntax.md

 *Metaoperators*: Are made up of four characters `===>, <===, <==>, ||||`

 ## Order of Operations
+For most non-trivial problems order of operations is going to be very important for programming `AbstractReasoning` problems.

 *Standard operators* are evaluated first with their values returned first to *superoperators* if they exist and then to *metaoperators*.

 Lets take a look at a example set, "a, b, c ∈ 1:3".
 Let's say we wanted to specify that if a is less than b then c must greater than b ("a < b <=> c > b").